bhasarma/mlcoursezoom-camp/README.md

-# mlcoursezoom-camp
+# Machine Learning Course Zoomcamp
-This repositry contains projects and homework done as part of ML zoom-camp course.
+This repositry contains notebooks, homeworks and projects done as part of the course MLZOOMCAMP by Alexey.